-In 2017, tourism receipts for Iceland was 3,024 million US dollars.
-Tourism receipts of Iceland increased from 372 million US dollars in 1998 to 3,024 million US dollars in 2017 growing at an average annual rate of 13.16 %.The description is composed by Yodatai, our digital data assistant.
+In 2015, tourism receipts for Mali was 186 million US dollars.
+Between 2008 and 2015, tourism receipts in Mali was decreasing on average by 0.28 % each year, although before that, it grew from 25 million US dollars in 1997 to 286 million US dollars in 2008.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 International tourism receipts are expenditures by international inbound visitors, including payments to national carriers for international transport.
 These receipts include any other prepayment made for goods or services received in the destination country.
 They also may include receipts from same-day visitors, except when these are important enough to justify separate classification.
 For some countries they do not include receipts for passenger transport items.
 Data are in current U.S. dollars.

 In this data brief, you will find datasets widely used by industry professionals around the world to analyze international tourist flows, expenditures, impact on local economies and more.
 Download the PDF for one-click access to critical data and dashboards.